Guards F5000 Championship round

 Notes on the cars:

 - McLaren M10B [400-03] (Mike Walker): Alan McKenchnie for Mike Walker UK 1970.
 The monocoque was replaced (by 400-18S) so that Walker could get the lower engine mount specification used by Gethin and Ganley.
 The 400-03 chassis to Roy Lane (Warwick, Warwickshire) and built up with 5.5-litre Chev for the British Hill Climb Championship 1971.
 To Richard Shardlow (Baslow, Derbyshire) for hillclimbs in 1972 but rolled at Harewood.
 To John Bailey and rebuilt for Sprints during 1974 and 1975.
 To Harry Phillips (Coventry) 1976 for libre.
 Then unknown until sold in 1984 by Ian Webb (Dorking) to Roger Ealand, and raced in 1985 and 1986.
 To Paul Palmer and restored by Michael Cane Ltd, then to Ed Hubbard, and then to Ean Pugh (Wales & Monaco) in 1988.
 However, Ean was quite sure the car he bought was the "ex-Prophet" 400-04, not 400-03.
-Together with the rest of Pugh's cars, the McLaren is now in a private museum near High Wycombe.
+Sold to Keith Norris in June 2020.

 - Lotus 70 (Jock Russell): Jock Russell (Ford V8) UK 1970 (debut Mallory Park May 1970), UK 1971, UK 1972 (first rounds only); retained by Russell for many years - Peter Denty (date unknown): restored and raced in UK by Peter's son, James Denty.
 Raced by James at the Silverstone Classic in 2005 and at Watkins Glen in 2008.
 Offered for sale by Peter Denty (Thetford, Norfolk) in 2010.
 Raced again by James Denty at Watkins Glen in 2012 but on behalf of new owner Nick Grewal (Gilford, NH).